Subaru-PFS/drp_stella/sphinx/user/getting_started.rst

      genCalibRegistry.py --root $PFS_DATA/CALIB --camera PFS --validity 180

+- In order to extract the arc spectra we first need to identify and trace the apertures for each fiber.
+This is what constructFiberTrace.py does:

+      constructFiberTrace.py /Users/azuri/spectra/pfs/PFS --rerun azuri/tmp --id field=FLAT dateObs=2015-12-22 arm=r spectrograph=2 --calibId calibDate=2015-12-22 arm=r spectrograph=2 visit=4

 - Since we have the Bias and Dark we can now perform the Instrumental-Signature Removal (ISR) task for our Arc spectrum (visit=4).
   The program detrend.py will start the ISR task which will subtract the Bias